 Jim Carrey Reprises His Cult-Favorite ‘Cable Guy’ Role For Verizon’s Super Bowl LVI Commercial

-The comedy veteran teased that he’d be parodying his 1996 dark comedy film in the cable provider’s Super Bowl ad.
+The comedy veteran parodied his 1996 dark comedy film in the cable provider’s Super Bowl ad to hilarious effect.

+As everyone knows, there’s no such thing as free cable!
+Jim Carrey reprised his role from the 1996 dark comedy The Cable Guy for Verizon’s Super Bowl ad on Sunday February 13.
+The comedy veteran hilariously pushed back on a customer who turned down his cable package, because she had Verizon 5G internet.

+For your consideration…the extended cut…get comfortable Gen Z…this is 90 whole seconds! :^P pic.twitter.com/IOvjoRTW2f

 Something big is almost here!